OmoyeniO/Churn-Prediction-Using-Spark/README.md

 ## Acknowledgements<a name="Acknowledgements"></a>
-The data used in this project was provided by Udacity as part of the ***[Data Scientist Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025)***
+The data used in this project was provided by Udacity as part of the ***[Data Science Nanodegree Program](https://www.udacity.com/course/data-scientist-nanodegree--nd025)***